 Home is where the heart is.
 Your horse no doubt feels the same way about his stable as you do about the four walls you inhabit.
 He loves it because his box, the place where he eats, sleeps and whiles away many hours, makes him feel happy and secure — or at least it should.
-However, if you are new to horse ownership, you may be unaware that certain things can cause him to become stressed and insecure, while hidden dangers lurk that can lead injury and, on rare occasions, death.
+However, you may be unaware that certain things can cause him to become stressed and insecure, while hidden dangers lurk that can lead injury and, on rare occasions, death.
+Here are nine top tips to keep your horse happy in the stable.

 You may think that your new livery yard guarantees value for money, but if your horse is a 17.2hh giant and they are offering him accommodation measuring 2x2m (we might be exaggerating here, but you get the picture), then think again.
 He will not only struggle to move and turn around, but he could become cast (stuck) when trying to get up.
 This could all end badly as his legs strike the walls causing cuts, bruises or far worse.